-To the Board of Directors of Teach For All, Inc.
+To the Board of Directors of Teach for All, Inc.

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the consolidated financial statements of Teach For All, Inc. and its subsidiary, Teach for All Network (collectively, "TFALL"), which comprise the consolidated statement of financial position as of September 30, 2022, and the related consolidated statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated February 14, 2023.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the consolidated financial statements of Teach For All, Inc. and its subsidiary, Teach for All Network (collectively, "TFALL") which comprise the consolidated statement of financial position as of September 30, 2023, and the related consolidated statements of activities, functional expenses, and cash flows for the year then ended and the related notes to the financial statements, which collectively comprise TFALL's basic consolidated financial statements, and have issued our report thereon dated February 15, 2024.